sass/sass/README.md

   generates isn't emitted unless it's `@extend`ed is cool, but it's also a lot of extra work.
 This is the most likely feature to end up in a future release, but it's not central enough to the module system to include in Sass 4.

+## Definitions

+### Member

+A *member* is anything that's defined, either by the user or the implementation, that is identified by a Sass identifier.
+This currently includes variables, mixins, functions, and placeholder selectors.
+Each member type has its own namespace, so for example the variable `$name` doesn't conflict with the placeholder selector `%name`.

+Members other than placeholder selectors have definitions associated with them, whose specific structure depends on the type of the given member.

+### CSS Tree

+A *CSS tree* is an abstract CSS syntax tree.
+It has multiple top-level CSS declarations like `@`-rules or rulesets.
+The ordering of the roots is significant.

+A CSS tree cannot contain any Sass-specific constructs, with the notable exception of placeholder selectors.
+These are allowed so that modules' CSS may be `@extend`ed.

+An empty CSS tree contains no top-level declarations.

+### Configuration

+A *configuration* is a set of variables with associated SassScript values.
+It's used when executing a [source file](#source-file) to customize its execution.
+It may be empty—that is, it may contain no variables.

+Two configurations are considered identical if they contain the same variables, and if each pair of variables with the same name has values that are `==` to one another.

+### Module

+A *module* is an abstract collection of [members](#members) as well as a [CSS tree](#css-tree), although that tree may be empty.
+Each module may have only one member of a given type and name (for example, a module may not have two variables named `$name`).

+Each module is uniquely identified by the combination of a URI and a [configuration](#configuration).
+A given module can be produced by executing the [source file](#source-file) identified by the module's URI with the module's configuration.

+### Source File

+A *source file* is an entity uniquely identified by a URI.
+It can be executed with a [configuration](#configuration) to produce a [module](#module).
+The names of this module's members are static, and can be determined without executing the file.
+This means that all modules for a given source file have the same member names regardless of the configurations used for those modules.

+There are five types of source file:

+* Sass files, SCSS files, and CSS files are identified by file paths.

+* Core libraries are identified by special URIs in an as-yet-undecided format.

+* Implementations may define implementation-specific or pluggable means of defining source files, which can use any URI.

+Each one has different execution semantics that are beyond the scope of this document.
+Note that some of these are not or may not actually be files on the file system.